CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured deprecation notice that is concise and clear about what replaced it and why.
+This is a well-structured deprecation notice that is concise and clear about its purpose.
 Its main weakness is the lack of a direct link or path to the replacement skill, which slightly reduces actionability and progressive disclosure.
-Overall it serves its purpose effectively as a retired skill stub.
+The 'What changed' summary is a nice touch for users who want context on the migration.

 Suggestions